-In accordance with the "Income Tax Law of the China for Enterprises with Foreign Investment and Foreign Enterprises," the subsidiaries in China are entitled to full exemption from Enterprise Income Tax (EIT) for the first two years and a 50% reduction in EIT for the next three years, commencing from the first profitable year after offsetting all tax losses carried forward from the previous five years.
+In accordance with the "Income Tax Law of the People's Republic of China (PRC) for Enterprises with Foreign Investment and Foreign Enterprises", the subsidiaries in the PRC are entitled to full exemption from Enterprise Income Tax ("EIT") for the first two years and a 50% reduction in EIT for the next three years, commencing from the first profitable year after offsetting all tax losses carried forward from the previous five years.

-During the financial year ended December 31, 2021, STJX and IMISZ have been granted tax preference by the State Taxation Administration of the People's Republic of China (PRC) for a period of 3 years as the entities are operating in the high-technology industry.
-STJX and IMISZ are subjected to taxation at the statutory tax rate of 15% in 2021 and and 2020 on its taxable income as reported in its financial statements, prepared in accordance with the accounting regulations in the PRC.
+STJX and IMISZ have been granted tax preference by the State Taxation Administration of the People's Republic of China for a period of 3 years (from 2020 to 2022) as the entities are operating in the high-technology industry.
+STJX and IMISZ are subjected to taxation at the statutory tax rate of

+15% (2021: 15%) on its taxable income as reported in its financial statements, prepared in accordance with the accounting regulations in the PRC.

-IMICD is subject to taxation at the statutory rate of 15% on its taxable income as reported in the financial statements.
+IMICD is subjected to taxation at the statutory tax rate of 15% (2021: 15%) on its taxable income as reported in the financial statement.